tshenolo/tshenolo/README.md

 #### 👋 Hi there, I'm Tshenolo Mos

 I'm passionate about integrating systems and making tech more accessible!
-Fun fact: I recently worked on a project that automated data transfers between systems, saving hours of manual work each week.

 - 😄 Pronouns: He/Him
 - 🔭 I am an Integration Developer focusing on PeopleSoft ERP and Fusion OSB